Neproxx/ID2223-LikeItOrNot/README.md

 ## Training Pipeline

-We use an XGBoost regressor as the prediction model and choose its hyperparameters using Bayesian Optimization.
-We chose XGBoost due to its general modeling power and the efficient training process that allows for extensive hyperparameter search.
+We use an XGBoost regressor as the prediction model and select its hyperparameters using Bayesian Optimization on a separate validation set.
+The decision for XGBoost is rooted in its general modeling power and its efficient training process that allows for extensive hyperparameter search.
 In addition to that, this tree based model can be explained using the SHAP library for machine learning explainability.
-As a consequence, we can see the importance and kind of impact of the different features on the predictions.
-Furthermore, when the user performs a prediction in the UI, we can explain the specific prediction to some extent and give advice to the user on how to improve (e.g. changing the time of day of posting on Reddit).
+As a consequence, we can see the magnitude and type of impact of the different features on the predictions.
+In particular, we can give an immediate explanation of the prediction to user in the UI and give advice on how to improve the post (e.g. changing the time of day of posting on Reddit).

-We post-process the predictions to reflect the fact that the upvote ratio can only be within the range [0,1].
+In addition to the XGBoost model, we post-process the predictions to reflect the fact that the upvote ratio can only be within the range [0,1].

 ## Inference Pipeline / UI